dataobservatory-eu/openmuse.dataobservatory.eu/content/post/2023-03-27_open_music_europe_opa/index.md

 The **Open Policy Analysis**[^1] is an approach to policy analysis wherein data, code, materials, and clear accounts of methodological decisions are made freely available to facilitate collaboration, discussion, and reuse.
 This helps a transparent policy analysis that is always inclusive to comments, and which is easy to review.
 We believe that this will lead to higher quality and more transparency in the use of resources.
 You can read in details how the `Open Music Europe` consortium applies the OPA Guidelines to deliver its results in the [Resources/OPA](https://openmuse.dataobservatory.eu/resources/opa/) section of our project website.

-[^1]: Footnote example.
-You can download the nine requirements in a tabular form on the [www.bitss.org](http://www.bitss.org/wp-content/uploads/2019/03/OPA-Guidelines.pdf) website.
+[^1]: You can download the nine requirements in a tabular form on the [www.bitss.org](http://www.bitss.org/wp-content/uploads/2019/03/OPA-Guidelines.pdf) website.

 The **GO FAIR** initiative of the European Open Science Cloud (EOSC)[^2] is mandatory to apply to the Horizon Europe program.
 It aims to make the data and services rendered by the Open Music Europe consortium to its target groups Findable, Accessible, Interoperable and Reusable (FAIR) for machines.
 Compliance with this European aim requires the application of OPA on Level 3, which ensures reproduciblity and readability for machines.